 - Disconnect the brake rod end from the brake cam.
-Remove the 3x10mm shoulder screw, and detach the brake bell crank from the transmission housing. - 2.
-Remove the 3x12mm button head machine screw from the molded chassis brace behind the radio tray.
+Remove the 3x10mm shoulder screw, and detach the brake bell crank from the transmission housing. - Remove the 3x12mm button head machine screw from the molded chassis brace behind the radio tray.

 - 3. Disconnect the throttle return spring from the molded chassis brace. - 4.
-Remove the two 4x18mm countersunk machine screws, the two 3x15mm countersunk machine screws, and the four 3x8mm countersunk machine screws from the bottom of the chassis shown.
+Remove the two 4x18mm countersunk machine screws, the two 3x15mm countersunk machine screws, and the four 3x8mm countersunk machine screws from the bottom of the chassis shown. - 5.
+Separate the transmission from chassis plate. - Remove the two 3x15mm countersunk machine screws that attach the anti-squat block to the bottom of the transmission.